 In relation to the capital note position the Company conducts an annual valuation review which incorporates changes in the expected average life, cash flows received and projected, and discount rate to use.
-The ALCO approve this document.
-Outside of the formal annual revaluation model review, SIDAC Treasury and Risk Management personnel liaise with the Securitisation Manager at Scotiabank USA on a quarterly basis, or more frequently if required.
-Various factors are considered such as liquidity, pricing, term of the Commercial Paper, delinquencies, pool amounts, fees and the external economic environment.
+The ALCO approve this review.
+Outside of the formal annual revaluation model review, SIDAC Corporate Banking and Risk Management personnel liaise with the Securitisation Team at Scotiabank USA on a quarterly basis, or more frequently if required.
+Various factors are considered such as liquidity, pricing, term of the commercial paper issuances, delinquencies, pool amounts, fees and the external economic environment.
 If any factors are deemed to have a material impact on the pricing assumptions a recommendation to update the valuation can take place outside of the formal annual review process.

 In relation to the Class A notes, these are the Senior ranking notes with only net swap payments ranking ahead of principal and interest on the notes.
 The Company performs monitoring and analysis of the transactions based on the investor report provided by the borrower on a monthly basis.
 This includes an analysis of delinquency ratios, retention and return rates and the level of overcollateralization.
-A formal review and update is also provided to the Risk Management function at least annually which includes relevant stress testing.
+A formal stress test in calculated annually by Risk Management to assess if the class A notes held pay out under stressed conditions and results are presented to ALCO for review and approval.